kshlv/go-little-examples/naive-pub-sub/README.md

 }
 ```

-Even if it is barely workable, it gives a nice and easy to grasp intuition about PubSub.
+Even if it is just a toy and is barely workable, it gives an intuition about PubSub.

+All glory goes to Eli Bendersky and his article: https://eli.thegreenplace.net/2020/pubsub-using-channels-in-go
+I just walked through with it and added some tests.